mirolerch/Network-Traffic-Analysis/https-traffic-analysis/README.md

 AND src_ip: NOT IN [known_av_update_servers]
 ```

-**Severity:** Informational
+**Severity:** Informational — Passive software inventory
-**Use Case:** Passive software inventory; detecting unlicensed AV or unexpected software

 ---

 ## Incident Response Actions

-> This exercise identified no active incident.
-The following actions reflect what would be taken if suspicious patterns were confirmed.

-**Triage Priority 1:** Investigate direct external DNS usage on 8.8.8.8 / 8.8.4.4 — validate whether this is a policy exception or misconfiguration.
+**Priority 1:** Investigate direct external DNS usage on 8.8.8.8 / 8.8.4.4 — validate whether this is a policy exception or misconfiguration.

-**Triage Priority 2:** Correlate the TLS session inventory with the approved application whitelist - flag any destination IPs not associated with known business applications.
+**Priority 2:** Correlate the TLS session inventory with the approved application whitelist.

-**Triage Priority 3:** Validate Avast version and license status on `192.168.10.9`, `192.168.0.1`, and `192.168.0.136` - confirm AV is current and managed.
+**Priority 3:** Validate Avast version and license status on all three identified hosts.

-**Triage Priority 4:** Review `192.168.10.9` for additional indicators — this host made direct external DNS queries, accessed Ask Ubuntu, and ran Avast.
-Build a behavioral baseline.
+**Priority 4:** Build a behavioral baseline for `192.168.10.9` — this host made direct external DNS queries, accessed Ask Ubuntu, and ran Avast.

 ---